Unveiling the Mysteries: Exploring Postmortem Artefacts in Forensic Medicine

 AGONAL ARTEFACTS:

 — Oesophagogastromalacia is rarely seen in persons who die within hours or days after receiving severe head injury with cerebral damage.
-This occurs due to autodigestion; stomach contents are spilled into left chest cavity or left subphrenic area.
+This occurs due to autodigestion; stomach contents are spilled into the left chest cavity or the left subphrenic area.

 II.
 RESUSCITATION ARTEFACTS:

-— A defibrillatorapplied to the chest may produce a ring-like contusion.
+— A defibrillator applied to the chest may produce a ring-like contusion.

 — Contusions of soft tissues of the neck may be mistaken for homicidal strangulation.

-— Damage to the mouth, palate, pharynx and larynx can occur from attempts to introduce a laryngoscope.
+— Damage to the mouth, palate, pharynx, and larynx can occur from attempts to introduce a laryngoscope.

-— Mouth-to-mouth breathing may cause contusions of the face, neck, and damage to the lips and inner gums, when the face and neck have been gripped by a hand.
+— Mouth-to-mouth breathing may cause contusions of the face, neck, and damage to the lips and inner gums when the face and neck have been gripped by a hand.

 BETWEEN DEATH AND AUTOPSY

-— Undertaker’s fracture is a subluxation of the lower cervical spine due to tearing of the intervertebral disc at about C6-C7.
+—crimedertaker’s fracture is a subluxation of the lower cervical spine due to tearing of the intervertebral disc at about C6-C7.

 — Atrefacts Related to Rigor Mortis: